daben/CarND-Extended-Kalman-Filter-Project/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project

 Self-Driving Car Engineer Nanodegree Program

 ---

 The goal of this project is to apply the Extended Kalman Filter to fuse data from LIDAR and Radar sensors.

+This repository is a fork of the [original project starter code](https://github.com/udacity/CarND-Extended-Kalman-Filter-Project).

 ## Contents